DePayFi/public-documentation/docs/apis/payments/tracking.md

 In order to validate the origin of the payment callback request, and to make sure the payment callback request did not originate from another third party, you need to:

-- Validate that the provided `uuid` in the callback request matches with what you've stored within your systems.
+- Validate that the provided `secret_id` in the callback request matches with what you've stored within your systems.

 - (Optional) Validate the `x-signature` header to also cryptographically ensure the request came from DePay's APIs.